Drassil/git-wiki-theme/README.md

 # git-wiki

-it's a **modular and full featured wiki** powered by git, github pages and pull-requests!
+it's a **modular and full featured wiki** powered by git, github pages and pull-requests without the needs of local installations/build!

 It means: